gcallah/BookReviews/deppe.md

 performed on this process data, hopefully resulting in the discovery of interesting motifs.

+And what are our choices in terms of motif-discovery algorithms?
+It turns out we have many ways of approaching the problem:

+"Motif discovery algorithms differ in the way they tackle problems.
+These approaches can be analysed with regard to different aspects.
+As an example, motif discovery methods can be tailored to find exact or approximate motifs or detect motifs with fixed or various lengths.
+They are able to handle multivariate or univariate time series and execute in on- or off-line mode.
+Moreover, they can be examined based on representation or mapping methods, similarity measures, their robustness to noise, their ability to be invariant under affine transformations, or the number of required perimeters."
+(29)

 This is a difficult and dense book.
 For those well-versed in the mathematics of